trubby22/concurrent-hash-set/README.md

 # Concurrent hash set

-Concurrent hash set implementation developed during the 3rd year Concurrency module at Imperial College London
+Concurrent hash set implementation developed during the 3rd year Concurrency module in a group of 3 at Imperial College London

 ## Plagiarism